trapcodeio/object-validator-pro/docs/validators.md

 You should change the url to "google.com" and `urlIsOnline` will return `true`.

 #### Adding Bulk Validators
-You can set more than one custom validators using the `Validator.addBulk(arrayOfValidators)`
+You can set more than one custom validator using the `Validator.addBulk(arrayOfValidators)`

 `Validator.make`: returns the object data of a validator, works just like the `new Validator` function but returns the validators data instead of setting them.